fredppm/DisplayOps/README.md

 2. Go to "Dashboard Management" tab
 3. Click ✏️ to edit existing dashboards or "Add Dashboard" for new ones
 4. Configure dashboard URL, refresh interval, and authentication settings
-5. Assign dashboards to specific TVs and deploy
+5. Assign dashboards to specific displays and deploy

 ### Cookie Synchronization
 1. Login to your dashboards on your local machine using a browser